DiRoots-Limited/DiRoots.One.Releases/docs/pages/SheetLink/SL-Schedules-tab.md

 ![SheetLink difference between the sheets](../../../assets\images\SheetLink\SH-Sc-Sheets.gif)
 <sub>Note: the version on the image may not reflect the [latest version of SheetLink/DiRootsOne](https://diroots.com/revit-plugins/dirootsone/).</sub>

-The template Excel file is editable and after the editing, can be imported through SheetLink.
+The template Sheet file is editable and after the editing, can be imported through SheetLink.
 Caution, open the Instruction tab in your Excel file to get the colors legend.

 ```yaml